Uganda Oil Refinery: History

+As early as 2010, community opposition rose against plans to build the Uganda Oil Refinery, which led to repression against environmental activists.

-The government of Uganda has, from the beginning, preferred a small production capacity to prolong the longevity of its new oil discoveries.
+As of 2011, the government of Uganda had preferred a small production capacity to prolong the longevity of its new oil discoveries.
 This preference initially pitted it against the three major exploration companies in the country, which preferred rapid harvesting and export of the crude via pipeline to the Kenyan coast.

 In March 2013, the government of Uganda engaged the US-based energy investment and consulting firm Taylor Dejongh to carry out an international search for a strategic investor in the refinery.

 In October 2013, the government of Uganda invited interested parties to bid for the construction, operation, and 60 percent ownership of the refinery in a public-private partnership arrangement.